Kahua vs. Procore: Construction Management Platforms Compared

 Data Ownership and System Architecture

 Kahua is often the better fit when you want a centralized system of record controlled by the program's organization.
 It is also useful when different project teams need different fields, workflows, or records, but the organization still needs to compare results consistently.
-That can be especially important for owners and contractors who need consistent reporting across teams, regions, or clients.
+That can be especially important for owners, general contractors, and subcontractors who need consistent reporting across teams, regions, or clients.

 Procore’s model is more project-driven and collaboration-oriented.
-It can work well on active projects.
-It may be less ideal when the owner or program manager needs to govern different project types through a shared data model over many years.
+It can work well on active projects, but may be less ideal when the GC needs to govern different project types through a shared data model over many years.

 Scalability Across Multi-Year Capital Programs